yoohj0204/DataWrangling_FinalProj/README.md

 We want to see how insurance coverage affects the measures chosen and reported on per state, as well as what methodology is chosen for the measure, and how coverage affects this.

+**final_project_hw**
+Plots comparing average state rates between 2019 and 2020 and the average state rates of a random sample of states.
+Additionally a plot showing the mean number of states reporing measures in each domain.

 **Python Script**